Excel REPT Function

 - If it is not an integer, it is truncated.

-- The result of the REPT function cannot be longer than 32,767 characters, else the REPT in Excel returns #VALUE! indicating an error with the value.
+- The result of the REPT function cannot be longer than 32,767 characters.
+Else the REPT formula returns #VALUE! indicating an error with the value.

 This has been a guide to REPT Function in Excel.
-Here we discuss the REPT Formula in excel and how to use REPT function in excel along with REPT function examples and downloadable excel templates.
+Here we discuss the REPT formula and how to use it in excel along with examples and a downloadable excel template.
 You may also look at these useful functions in excel –